Gastric Band (Lap Band)

 Ready to start your weight loss journey?

 Let's get your confidential consultation with bariatric surgeon Dr David Joseph scheduled today.

-Early appointments may be available.
+For your convenience, we offer both Telehealth and In-Clinic appointments.
 Eligible new patient bariatric surgery consultations may be bulk billed with a valid GP referral.
 Eligibility criteria and Medicare requirements apply.

 "(Required)" indicates required fields